ubicucsd/bootcamp_19_20/5_Biopython.md

 Your colleague notices what you've been trying to do.
 She suggests you use an online tool called [NCBI BLAST](https://blast.ncbi.nlm.nih.gov/BlastAlign.cgi) to compare your sequence to a database of sequences online.
 Click the link and use the Nucleotide Blast tool to copy-paste the **original DNA sequence** to determine what this sample is.

 Great!
 You've identified what organism this comes from.
 What exactly is this organism?
-Should you be worried?
+Is there anything particularly interesting about it?

 ## Let's Try That Again